vkbo/novelWriter/CONTRIBUTING.md

 As of April 2024, pre-releases and point releases (like 2.x) are made from the `main` branch.
 The `main` branch is the default branch.
 For general changes, please make a new branch in your own fork from the current `main` branch.
-Do not make pull requests from your own `main` branch.
+Do not make pull requests from your copy of the `main` branch.

 If you are submitting a fix to a current release, say 2.4, you must do so from the correct release branch.
 For 2.4 this is `releases/v2.4`.
-If you make a fix on the `main` branch, **it cannot be included in a 2.4.x release**.
+If you make such a fix on the `main` branch, **it cannot be included in a 2.4.x release**.
 This also applies to the current documentation published on the main website.

 **Also check the following:**